apache/bahir/streaming-twitter/README.md

 Unlike using `--jars`, using `--packages` ensures that this library and its dependencies will be added to the classpath.
 The `--packages` argument can also be used with `bin/spark-submit`.

-This library is cross-published for Scala 2.10 and Scala 2.11, so users should replace the proper Scala version (2.10 or 2.11) in the commands listed above.
+This library is cross-published for Scala 2.11 and Scala 2.12, so users should replace the proper Scala version in the commands listed above.

 ## Examples